RuedigerMoeller/4k/README.md

 4k
 ==========

-WebServer for SPA apps based on netty + kontraktor.
+WebServer for SPA apps based on undertow + kontraktor.
 Also adds websocket actor-remoting to kontraktor